spazznolo/spazznolo.github.io/_posts/2023-06-15-draft-probabilities-2.md

 As for the rank-ordered logit models, we're currently operating two.
 The first, a time-weighted frequentist method from the PlackettLuce package in R; the other, a Bayesian, tier-weighted implementation written in Stan by @TyrelStokes...
 </p>
 <p>
 The time-weighted frequentist implementation is a standard application of the Plackett-Luce, except that ranking lists are weighed based on their distance to the draft in days.
-The ranking weights were determined using my previous work on user mock drafts, and are linked at the end.
+The <a href = "https://github.com/spazznolo/draft-rankings/blob/main/data/weights_for_pl.csv">ranking weights</a> were determined using my previous work on user mock drafts.
 </p>
 <p>
 Here's a plot of user mock draft error against the distance to the draft in days.
 For example, using the draft day as the index, rankings published a month out are weighted at roughly 90%, two months at 77%, four months at 50%, and a year at 17%.